 After sending a message to Shawnteal, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.

-I love to learn.
-Even when I'm not in school I have to be gaining knowledge, even if the knowledge is from a simple article on Wikipedia.
-Everything is an interconnected process and examining the process and analyzing what actions in the past were the "flap of a butterfly wing" that brought us where we are today.
+I love to learn and that love of learning has guided me all of my life.
+There is a thrill in being able to connect things and seeing how everything is a series of interconnected processes.
 That's why I love the study of history.
 By nature, studying history constantly reminds you that even those perceived as small have the ability to change the world.
-I am a fourth year student at the University of Chicago (USNWR ranking #5) currently on leave and anticipating a winter 2014 graduation.
 When it comes to any subject that I provide aid in it's always about identifying patterns and relationships.
 I apply this approach to every subject but I find it is most helpful in composition, social studies, and math.
 I try my best to do so with languages especially focusing on grammar patterns.

+I have a AB in History from the University of Chicago.
 I studied French all 4 years in high school, 3 of which were honors level.
 I also took two French courses in college.
 I studied Russian for one quarter at the college level.
 I continue to pursue study of both languages in my spare time.
 I received Advanced Placement scores of 4 in Literature and Composition, Psychology, and European History.
 I took math at honors level all 4 years in high school.
-I haven't ever provided formal tutoring but have always been on hand when I had a friend who was having trouble grasping a concept.
-It was always fun to me because it reopens your eyes about subjects you don't face everyday.
-I have, however, over the past 4 years, choreographed for a dance company on my college campus.
-UC Dancers is an all-levels dance company and sometimes you were teaching basic position and turns to someone who had never even done a plié.
-In addition to that I taught my husband to speak French.
-I am also extremely confident in my ability to tutor in the subjects that I advertise.
+I have tutored in various subjects for 2 years.
+I think that tutoring keeps my mind sharp; It is always fun to me because it reopens my eyes about subjects you don't face everyday.
+I am extremely confident in my ability to tutor in the subjects that I advertise.
 It would be a waste of my time and the client's money if I was not actually improving the student's performance!
 I am open to exploring other subjects with a student on request if I can provide quality service at the level needed.

 I have been dancing for pretty much half of my life.
 I began ballet at age 5 but, being a fickle 5 year-old, I made my father promise me that I could quit at the end of the season.
 I fell back in love with dance when I was 12, started taking lessons again and have been actively involved since.
 I have 10 years of ballet experience including barre, 8 years of lyrical experience, 11 years of hip-hop, and 4 years of modern.
 I choreographed modern/lyrical pieces for a campus dance company for all 4 years in college as well as submitting 3 pieces for the Festival of the Arts.
 I have a love-hate relationship with ballet but it will always be the reason I fell in love with dance and no matter what style of dance I intend to choreograph ballet always sneaks in there somehow.
 I will probably have ballerina hips until the day I die!